-I am Dani.
-I am a Software Engineer from Madrid, Spain.
-I am specialized in Web Development and I like working with technologies such as Ruby, Django or WordPress.
-I'm also the producer of makigas, my YouTube channel with free programming tutorials.
+I’m a Software Engineer currently located in Madrid, Spain; who likes to mess with web technologies such as Ruby, Django or WordPress.
+Online I’m known because of being the producer of makigas, a YouTube channel with free programming tutorials.

 Here is another quick one that is also easy to forget.
 One of the many uses of SSH is local and remote port forwarding.
 Using local port forwarding, you can set up a socket between a port in your local machine and your SSH server.
 Whenever a communication is established on that local port, it will be forwarded to the server and then, made.
 This has some interesting use cases, such as connecting to local services (web administration panels, databases…) or acting as a jump server or just a proxy server.